 I've wondered why alarm clock noises were so irritating.
 Sure, when they were first invented they were just bells, then digital alarm clocks had to use what was available with the technology.
 But today?
 Why do they have to be so jarring?
 On the other hand, I've tried waking up to soft music or classical music.
 But the problem with that is two-fold.
 First, it was so peaceful I would end up sleeping through it.
 And second, I would end up hating all of those songs.

 I had a theory a few months ago: What if the reason I hit the snooze button so many times is because the alarm sound I'm using is just so repulsive I'll do anything to turn it off as fast as I can?
 And what if my motivated self in the evening could encourage my groggy morning self to remember why I wanted to get up early in the first place?

-So I created some alarm ringtones that weren’t irritating buzzes or music but passages that would remind me why I wanted to get up.
+So I created some motivational ringtones that weren't irritating buzzes or music but passages that would remind me why I wanted to get up.

 And wouldn't you know, it actually worked.

 So, I created some more and had them recorded by two talented voice-over actors and offer them here free to share.
 Each one includes a bit of silence at the end so that it plays once, pauses for a few moments, and then plays again.

 I hope they help!
 I look forward to hearing what you think.